 The new market for long-term vacation rentals

 The holiday season is no longer the sole marketplace for vacation rentals.
 With more people choosing lengthy staycations and remote workers taking advantage of the flexibility to get a change of scenery, there’s a whole pool of potential customers across multiple channels in the long-term rentals game.
 Plus, with so many travel plans canceled in recent times, customers are taking comfort in the permanence of a longer stay, as guests opt to book an Airbnb for a month or even longer.
-As a result, longer-term vacation rentals are more appealing to hosts and holidaymakers alike.
+As a result, longer-term vacation rentals are more appealing to hosts and holiday makers alike.

 The pros and cons of long-term vacation rentals